 Registering with FEMA is required for federal aid, even if you have registered with another disaster-relief organization, such as the American Red Cross.
 By law, FEMA cannot duplicate insurance or other benefits.
 However, FEMA may be able to help with uninsured or underinsured losses if the insurance settlement is delayed.
 FEMA may also be able to help:

 - If you have received the settlement from the insurance company but you still have unmet needs.

 - If you have exhausted the settlement for Additional Living Expenses (ALE for loss of use) and you need disaster-related temporary housing.

 - If your settlement does not cover disaster-related needs such as medical, dental and funeral costs, emergency home repairs and other disaster-related expenses.

 If your settlement has been delayed longer than 30 days, you may write FEMA to explain your situation.
-Provide insurance documentation to prove you’ve submitted your claim, including the claim number, the date you applied and how long you estimate it will take for the company to settle, and mail your letter to:
+Provide insurance documentation to prove you’ve submitted your claim, including the claim number, the date you applied and how long you estimate it will take for the company to settle, and fax your letter to 800-827-8112 or mail it to:

 FEMA - Individuals & Households Program